Close

 • Begin Early: Students can begin their community involvement hours the summer after grade 8

-• Be Professional: Be on time Dress appropriately Listen to instructions
+• Be Professional: Be on time, dress appropriately and listen to instructions

-• Be Safe: Ask for help if in doubt
+• Be Safe: Ask for help and clarification if in doubt of what you've been asked to do

 • Submit Paperwork: Submit paperwork for each activity as it is completed